thorlorick/theWhiteout/ramblings.md

 # Feb 21, 2026
 Learning to use animation player.
 It's ok, but a bit finicky.
 I don't really know how to use it so I often delete things.
 I do have a bunch of animations now though, and understand how and where to get them...now to see if we can call them.

+# Feb 27, 2026
+We've hit our first philosiphical issue...state machines and behaviour trees.
+Small game yes, but does that mean the enemy shouldn't have some personality...not sure.
+Am I skilled enough to build it...definitely not.
+BUT, it does make a bit more sense when thinking about how to think about the game....turtles upon turtles!!!!!